-Where a substance is used that may pose a respiratory hazard (see MSDSs for chemical substance in use), the employer must assess the nature and magnitude of the hazard relative to the conditions of use in its workplace, considering both normal operating conditions and reasonably foreseeable emergencies.
+Where a substance is used that may pose a respiratory hazard (see MSDSs/SDSs for chemical substance in use), the employer must assess the nature and magnitude of the hazard relative to the conditions of use in its workplace, considering both normal operating conditions and reasonably foreseeable emergencies.

 c.
-29 CFR 1910.1200(d) Hazard determination: OSHA's Hazard Communication standard requires that employers who choose not to rely on the evaluation of a hazardous chemical performed by a chemical manufacturer or importer, must conduct their own evaluation in accord with §1910.1200(d)(2) and (d)(3), and consider the available scientific evidence concerning that chemical.
-Otherwise, employers can rely on information from the MSDS.
+29 CFR 1910.1200(d) Hazard classification: OSHA's Hazard Communication standard requires that employers who choose not to rely on the classification of a hazardous chemical performed by a chemical manufacturer or importer, must conduct their own evaluation to classify the chemical in accord with §1910.1200(d)(2), and consider the available scientific evidence concerning that chemical.
+Otherwise, employers can rely on information from the MSDS/SDS.